The Divine Comedy

 La Divina Commedia The Divine Comedy

-La Commedia The Comedy
+La commedia The Comedy

 Un poema A poem

-Comincia male It begins badly
+Comincia male It starts badly

 Finisce bene It ends well

-Gli stili Styles
+Gli stili The styles

-I generi Genres
+I generi The genres

 Una storia A story